aajfranklin/Click-And-Roll/README.md

 The order and number of features added will depend on user demand.
 Possible features include:

+- Postseason stats
+- Season totals
-- A postseason stats tab
+- Per 36 stats
-- An advanced stats tab
+- Advanced stats
 - Player accolades/awards in the player profile
 - Player bio in the player profile
 - Choice of player name highlight colour (including none)